 “My point,” she spat, “is that I’m trying to help you!”

 “No you’re not,” Scott dismissed, taking over the conversation and pushing me out of the door frame.
 I protested with a weak whine but didn’t object otherwise.
 “You’re never here to help, you’re just bored and—”

 “For the love of—this isn’t about us!”
 She said, her voice rising an octave.
 This was starting to give me a headache.
 “This is about you, Antonio is after you, you maladjusted, socio—you—Пиздобол!
 He knows everything, I don’t know how, but—”

 “TACETE!”
-I shrieked the Command, fed-up for what must have been the hundredth time today.
+I shrieked the Command, fed-up.
 Yasmin’s mouth moved, but no sound came out.
 She clutched at her throat with a panicked, angry expression.
 Scott just stood there and glared at me in fury.
 “Now that everyone’s busy shutting up,” I continued, drawing the two vampires’ attentions, “Yasmin, won’t you please come inside?”
 I opened the door for her, feigning politeness and smirked as she stormed through the entrance.
 Her ankle-boots clicked on the wood as she stalked past, and whipped around, turning to face Scott and I with a glare.